About Me

 Fast-forward two more years, and we’re in the crypto winter of 2018.
 Bitcoin dropped hard, Ethereum was the new kid on the block but still had issues, and every ICO that took place wouldn’t survive in the long run.

 At the same time, we also saw the rise of many fintech companies.
-Whether in Europe or the US, it seemed like I had found my calling: to write and report about social media, technology, crypto—just because I was interested in it and no one in the team understood it—and protocols online.
+Whether in Europe or the U.S., it seemed like I had found my calling: to write and report about social media, technology, cryptocurrency, and online protocols, just because I was interested in them, and no one on the team understood them.

-I set out to invest some of my savings in crypto and understand the technology.
-At first, I was enthusiastic about Bitcoin only because it was the first currency.
+I set out to invest some of my savings, which were maybe 200 bucks, in crypto and understand the technology.
+Initially, I was enthusiastic about Bitcoin because it was the first cryptocurrency.
 But I saw the use cases for some of the other altcoins.

 Granted, some of them simulate the current financial systems just as much.
-However, it was still interesting to explore topics like stablecoins, smart contracts, and the possibilities of decentralized protocols.
+However, it was still interesting to explore topics such as stablecoins, smart contracts, and the potential of decentralized protocols.

-However, after reviewing all of these projects, I realized that most were still run by foundations or companies, which would go against Satoshi Nakamoto's vision.
-Not something I liked and not the point that was set out with the whitepaper.
+However, after reviewing all these projects, I realized that most were still run by foundations or companies, which would contradict Satoshi Nakamoto's vision.
+Not something I liked, and it wasn't the point set out in the whitepaper.

 Now, this doesn’t mean that every one of them is evil.
 I genuinely believe that some of these companies want to solve real-world problems.
-But, weirdly, we want to build decentralized infrastructures while keeping safeguards in place with companies or investors.
+However, strangely, we want to build decentralized infrastructures while maintaining safeguards in place for companies or investors.

 During this time, I also managed to work with some of these crypto or web3 projects and realized how many of them were in it to make money, which is a shame.
 I decided to focus on just one ecosystem.